Ballad of Cleo and Joe: Critical reception

-Larry Flick from Billboard wrote, "It is downright criminal that Lauper's current Sisters Of Avalon set is not a huge hit.
-It's chock-full of rhythm-smart, lyrically sharp jams like "The Ballad Of Cleo And Joe", which sparks with a credible house beat and an enthralling tale of a couple just trying to get by in the naked city.
+Larry Flick from Billboard magazine wrote, "It is downright criminal that Lauper's current Sisters Of Avalon set is not a huge hit.
+It's chock-full of rhythm-smart, lyrically sharp jams like 'The Ballad of Cleo And Joe', which sparks with a credible house beat and an enthralling tale of a couple just trying to get by in the naked city.
 Lauper's sterling composition is enhanced by the time-sensitive post-production of Ernie Lake and Bobby Guy, who juice up the bassline, tweak the chorus, and mold a few simple refrains into rousing riot chants.
 Support this record.
 After years of warbling about goonies and girls just wanting to have fun, Lauper has hit creative pay dirt."

 Bob Cannon from Entertainment Weekly gave the song a B, adding, "Lauper's a dance diva, this pounding slice of electro-pop would have us believe.
 But she has too much personality to disappear into an anonymous dance mix.
-Having dropped her Betty Boop mannerisms, she sounds earthier than usual, giving "Cleo & Joe"—an homage to a drag queen—the gospelish feel of early Donna Summer."
+Having dropped her Betty Boop mannerisms, she sounds earthier than usual, giving 'Cleo & Joe'—an homage to a drag queen—the gospelish feel of early Donna Summer."